sherlock-audit/2023-12-dodo-gsp-judging/README.md

 **nevillehuang**

 @Skyewwww Since this wasn't mention as an intended known risk, I will maintain as medium severity.

+**Skyewwww**

+We recognize that this issue exists, but after we conducted this sandwich attack test, we believe that the profit gained by an attacker using the sandwich attack is essentially the same as the profit gained by trading after a normal price change.
+It is very difficult for an attacker to make additional profit, so we chose not to fix it.

 # Issue M-2: First depositor can lock the quote target value to zero